marcamsler1/mt-exercise-02/README.md

 Note:
 We made a small modification to download_data.sh because the wget command didn't work on our system (Windows with Git Bash).
 Instead of wget, we used curl to download the dataset.

 We also adjusted this file to download the text of the book "Frankenstein" from the Project Gutenberg website and preprocess it.
-We also adjusted the part where the data is split into three sets, because our own data set had more lines and we wanted to make use of the entire data set.
+The part where the data is split into three sets is adjusted as well, because our own data set had more lines and we wanted to make use of the entire data set.

 Train a model: